-The COVID-19 pandemic has caused increased uncertainty in management's estimates and assumptions affecting these consolidated financial statements.
-Areas where significant estimates are used include valuation allowances for doubtful accounts, fair value measurements, pension plan assets, pension and other post-employment benefit obligation assumptions, income taxes, leases, self-insured liabilities, and assumptions related to long-lived assets impairment review.
+Areas where estimates are used include valuation allowances for doubtful accounts, fair value measurements, pension plan assets, pension and other post-employment benefit obligation assumptions, income taxes, leases, self-insured liabilities, and assumptions related to long-lived assets impairment review.
 Estimates are based on past experience and other considerations reasonable under the circumstances.
 Actual results may differ from these estimates.

 Segment Presentation.
-Based on the Company's structure and organizational chart, the Company's chief operating decision-maker (the "CODM") is its Chief Executive Officer, Robert W. Decherd.
+Based on the Company's structure and organizational chart, the Company's chief operating decision-maker (the "CODM") is its Chief Executive Officer, Grant S. Moise.
 Based on how the Company's CODM makes decisions about allocating resources and assessing performance, the Company determined it has one reportable segment.